mathesar-foundation/mathesar/docs/docs/installation/guided-install/index.md

-# Install Mathesar via Docker Compose
+# Guided Installation using our Install Script

 ## Requirements